Exercise Specialist: Salary, Requirements and Career Info

 Salary Information for an Exercise Specialist

-According to data from Salary.com in December 2013, exercise specialists in the United States made a median annual salary of $40,231.
+According to data from Salary.com accessed in November 2014, exercise specialists in the United States made a median annual salary of $41,372.
 Some exercise specialists may work on an hourly or part-time basis and thus may not benefit from employer-provided health insurance or retirement plans.

 Requirements for Exercise Specialists

-Exercise specialists are required to complete an certificate or bachelor's degree program.
+Exercise specialists may be required to complete a certificate or bachelor's degree program.
 Related degree programs in physical education, kinesiology or exercise science with an exercise specialist concentration, may also be acceptable.
 Core courses for bachelor's degree programs include:

 - Anatomy and physiology